Pursuit–evasion: Continuous formulation

 In the continuous formulation of pursuit–evasion games, the environment is modeled geometrically, typically taking the form of the Euclidean plane or another manifold.
 Variants of the game may impose maneuverability constraints on the players, such as a limited range of speed or acceleration.
 Obstacles may also be used.

+If a lion is chasing a man with equal speed, then it is clear that the man can escape on a plane or a sphere by always moving on the straight line away from the lion.
+When both are confined in a circular disk, it seemed likely for the lion to catch the man.
+Besicovitch proved in 1952 that the man has a strategy to evade capture indefinitely against any strategy.

 Applications

 One of the initial applications of the pursuit–evasion problem was missile guidance systems formulated by Rufus Isaacs at the RAND Corporation.